microcks/microcks.io/content/documentation/installing/deployment-options.md

 ## High-level Architecture

-In its simplest form, Microcks architecture is made of 4 components which are:
+In its canonical form, Microcks architecture is made of 4 components which are:

 * The Microcks main web application (also called `webapp`) that holds the UI resources as well as API endpoints,
 * Its associated MongoDB database for holding your data such as the repository of **APIs | Services** and **Tests**,